 Activating the security Face ID security feature

 You’ll need to ‘register’ your face on the iPhone during the phone setup.
 Go to settings, then Face ID and passcode.
 You’ll be able to unlock your iPhone by glancing at it.
 The TrueDepth camera will see your eyes and your face holding it at arm’s length in front of your face between seven to 20 inches.
 The camera also works when the phone is on a surface lying down in front of you.

 The Apple Face ID solution uses knowledge engineering and the TrueDepth camera to complete secure authentications.
 Knowledge engineering is used to save natural changes of your face in mathematical representations over time.
 The security Face ID takes the mathematical representation of your face and encodes and protects the data through the Secure Enclave, which is protected by a key.

 Face ID is safe 100% because the probability that another person can unlock your iPhone with Face ID is less than one in 1,000,000.
 If you’re concerned about individuals accessing your iPhone, you can set the Face ID security to security Face ID with a mask.
 This feature analyzes the unique elements around your eyes and further increases the probability of an unauthorized person not being able to access your iPhone.

 As an additional security precaution, the Face ID feature only allows five unsuccessful Face ID match attempts before the passcode will be required.

-How to get ‘Phone as a Service” iPhone rentals for your organization
+How to get ‘device as a service” iPhone rentals for your organization

 When your organization rents a security facial recognition iPhone for all your employees from Everphone, your employees can use their company iPhones for personal and business use.
 All rented iPhones will be returned to Everphone at the end of the rental agreement.
 Your organization will have the option to renew the rental agreement and receive the latest iPhones as stipulated in the new agreement.